rcc-uchicago/user-guide/docs/midway23/midway_partitions.md

       | `beagle3`   |   4    |  32  | gold-6346 | None |  None   |    512 GB   |

-### Private Partitions (CPP)
-These partitions are typically associated with a PI or group of PIs.
-They can be shared with other PIs or researchers across the University of Chicago and with external collaborators with a Midway account.

-* General users: Check with your RCC account's PI for more information.
-* PIs: Private partitions can be purchased via [Cluster Partnership Program](https://rcc.uchicago.edu/support-and-services/cluster-partnership-program){:target="_blank"} to accommodate the needs of your research group better.

 ### Partition QOS

 This table details the job limits of each partition, set via a Quality of Service (QOS) accessible via `rcchelp qos`.